THE SUPPLY CHAIN LAB

 Do you need limited assistance for your project?
-We can provide a 30 min or 60 min phone or Skype consultation.
-Rates are charged at $60 and $98, respectively.
-We can send you the Paypal link.
+We can provide a 30 min or 60 min phone or Zoom consultation.

 We run a limited number of in-country consultation projects in a year.
 Please mail us an outline of your requirement, if you need help with your project.
 We can provide you with a proposal within seven working days.
 Alternatively, we can schedule a call to discuss the details.
 Email: firstname.lastname@example.org.

 If you would like to schedule an in-country classroom training or workshop session, please mail us for more information.
-We are in the process of developing online training, and will update our website once were are ready to launch.
+We are in the process of developing online training and will update our website once we are ready to launch.

-Algeria, Bangladesh, Brazil, Burundi, Cambodia, China, Colombia, East Timor, Egypt, Ethiopia, Ghana, Guinea, India, Indonesia, Iran, Kenya, Laos, Mauritius, Mozambique, Namibia, Nepal, Nigeria, Philippines, Rwanda, Singapore, Sri Lanka, South Africa, South Korea, South Sudan, Tanzania, Thailand, UAE, Uganda, Vanuatu, Vietnam & Zambia.
+Algeria, Bangladesh, Brazil, Burundi, Cambodia, China, Colombia, Côte d’Ivoire, East Timor, Egypt, Eswatini, Ethiopia, Ghana, Guinea, India, Indonesia, Iran, Kenya, Laos, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nepal, Nigeria, Philippines, Rwanda, Singapore, Sri Lanka, South Africa, South Korea, South Sudan, Tanzania, Thailand, UAE, Uganda, Vanuatu, Vietnam, Zambia & Zimbabwe.